 My other work has focused on applications of new technologies for the study of wildlife and ecosystems, in particular the use of acoustic sensors to monitor animals and their environments, and the study of animal movement using on-board sensor tags.
 Recently this has included working within WWF-UK’s Conservation Technology Guidelines team (co-developing a technical report and interactive website on passive acoustic sensing in ecology and conservation), and data analysis, management and public outreach on the Bat Detective and iBats citizen science projects for acoustic bat monitoring (including an partnership with British Science Week in 2016).
-You can watch a video of a recent talk I gave on monitoring ecosystems through sound here.
+You can watch videos of recent public talks on conservation and infectious disease, and monitoring ecosystems through sound.

-PhD student, CBER, University College London (2016-, funding: UCL Graduate Research Scholarship)
+PhD candidate, CBER, University College London (2016-, funding: UCL Graduate Research Scholarship)

 MRes Biodiversity, Evolution & Conservation, University College London (2014-15)

 Gibb R., Browning E., Glover-Kapfer P., Jones K.E., 2018.
 Emerging opportunities and challenges for passive acoustics in ecological assessment and monitoring.
 Methods in Ecology & Evolution (🔓 open access link)

 Gibb R., Redding D.W., Chin K.Q, Blackburn T.M., Newbold T., Jones K.E., 2018.
 Effects of land use on zoonotic host communities: a global correlative analysis.
 Meeting Abstract, Lancet Planetary Health (🔓 open access link).

 Mac Aodha O., Gibb R., Barlow K., Browning E., Firman M., et al., 2018.
 Bat Detective – Deep Learning Tools for Bat Acoustic Signal Detection.
 PLoS Computational Biology (🔓open access link)